Back Home Next

 (Frequently Asked Questions)

 About this FAQ: I may have gone overboard by answering every possible question that I could think of, but I figure the more my customers know, the better.
-If you have a question about the beads or this site, you are likely to find it here.
+Skip over whichever questions don't interest you.

 Your prices are not the best that I have seen.

 My prices are competitive, but there are retailers with better prices.
 The largest beadsellers generally import their own beads.
 I am not an importer.
-Rather, I buy from importers, so I have that additional mark-up to contend with.
+Rather, I buy from importers, so I have to pay the importer's mark-up.
 Also, I haven't yet achieved a large volume of sales.
 As my sales increase, I may be able to lower my prices.
 I say "may" because wholesale prices are rising due to the weakness of the dollar, which is something I have no control over.
+Please note that my prices were higher when I first opened for business, and I brought them down when I realized that I was charging too much.

-So the question remains: Why should you buy from me?
+So the question remains, why should you buy from me?
 I carry some beads that I haven't seen elsewhere, and I think that I have good taste in selecting beads.
 For the most part, my pictures are good and allow you to see what the beads really look like.
-Unlike other sellers, I have what you might call a "full disclosure" policy: I always tell you about defects, and I give my honest impressions of the beads.
+Unlike other sellers, I have what you might call a "full disclosure" policy; I always tell you about defects, and I give my honest impressions of the beads.
 My customer service and return policies are good.
-And all you have to do to get 10% off is to buy $50 worth of beads.
-U.S. customers buying $100 worth will get you 10% off plus free shipping, which is equivalent to about 15% off.
+And all you have to do to get 10% off is to buy $100 worth of beads.

 You say that you reduced the price of a bead, but the price doesn't look particularly low.